tomailiev/angular-project-app/README.md

-# ProjectApp
+# Angular-NodeJS Mockup store

-This is my final project for the Angular course at Softuni.
-It implements an E-bike store with authentication, selling, wishlisting, and buying functionality.
+This is a project that implements an E-bike store with authentication, selling, wishlisting, and buying functionalities.
 The app uses a Node.JS json api, MongoDB database, and an Angular front-end.

 ## Serve locally